AndrejLukic815/Andrej-portfolio.github.io/index.md

 [](/sample_page)
 <img src="images/Testna_Slika_1.png?raw=true"/>

-Hi my name is Andrej Lukić and I am a game developer from Croatia.
+Hi, my name is Andrej Lukić and I am a game developer from Croatia.

-I started to get in game development about 3 years ago when I decided I wanted to make games.
+I started to get in-game development about 3 years ago when I decided I wanted to make games.

-The video games are my passion so I wanted to turn it into a real job for me.
+Video games are my passion so I wanted to turn them into a real job for me.

-I was born in small town named Vukovar situated near Danube river.
+I was born in a small town named Vukovar situated near the Danube river.

 I finished law high school in Vukovar.

-As I started working in law industry i quickly realise that i didn't want to spend my entire life working on a job that i dont like.
+As I started working in the law industry I quickly realize that I didn’t want to spend my entire life working on a job that I don't like.

 So I decided to quit my job and pursue my dream of becoming a game developer.

-Now my dream have becom a reallity as I have just started to enter into the gaming industry.
+Now my dream has become a reality as I have just started to enter the gaming industry.

-This is just a beginning of my story and I hope it will have a happy ending in the industry.
+This is just the beginning of my story and I hope it will have a happy ending in the industry.

 ### What have I achieved: